rakeshkaduru/linux/yocto.md

 to help developers create their own custom Linux distributions for **any hardware architecture**.

-# What is a Custom Linux OS?
+# What is a Custom Linux Distributions?

-> A **Custom Linux OS** means a Linux operating system that you build or modify yourself, so it includes only the features you need.
+> A **Custom Linux Distributions** means a Linux operating system that you build or modify yourself, so it includes only the features you need.

 # 🔧 Why Build a Custom OS?